Book Illustration: 25 Beautiful Examples

 Coming from another illustrated biography of a famous figure, this snapshot of Joan Procter (a brilliant zoologist and herpetologist) portrays her happily hard at work.
 Sala’s design once again makes excellent use of perspective, employing a bird’s-eye view of Procter and her subjects, which the illustrator imbues with loving detail.
 The viewer also appreciates the astute parallels between Procter and the reptiles: she too is lying on her stomach alongside them, snacking on a sandwich as she feeds them lettuce.

 19. Cassandra Darke, Posy Simmonds

 This illustration from Simmonds’ graphic novel Cassandra Darke shows the eponymous Darke, an embittered London art dealer, gazing out onto the streets of the city.
-Ironically reminiscent of cozy wintertime illustrations from children’s books (think The Polar Express and The Snowman), this drawing clearly conveys Darke’s contempt for her surroundings, helping us see it through her eyes.
+Ironically reminiscent of cozy wintertime pictures from children’s illustration books (think The Polar Express and The Snowman), this drawing clearly conveys Darke’s contempt for her surroundings, helping us see it through her eyes.
 Yet Simmonds still manages to enchant us with the snow and warmly lit shop windows just beyond; a difficult balance to achieve in a single frame.